 Listed below are some of the more prevalent signs of someone in distress.
 This list is intended to provide basic information only.

 While we all may feel depressed from time to time, “normal” depressions may consist of only one or two symptoms and usually pass within days.
 Clinically depressed students will exhibit multiple symptoms for a longer period of time.
-Some of these symptoms are sleep disturbances, poor concentration, change in appetite, loss of interest in pleasurable activities, withdrawal, poor hygiene, loss of self-esteem, and preoccupation with death.
+Typical symptoms of depression include:

 Agitation or Acting Out

 This would represent a departure from normal or socially appropriate behavior.
-It might include being disruptive, restlessness or hyperactivity, being antagonistic, and increased alcohol and/or drug abuse.
+It might include being disruptive, restlessness, hyperactivity, intense emotion, being antagonistic, or physically harming oneself.
+This may also increased alcohol and/or drug abuse.

 Some distressed students may seem “out of it.”
 You may witness a diminishment in awareness of what is going on around them, forgetting or losing things, misperception of facts or reality, rambling or disconnected speech, and behavior that seems out of context or bizarre.

 Signs of intoxication during class or interaction with University officials are indicative of a problem that requires attention.